amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 𝕍 : Vector
 ```

 The following is the literal syntax for creating a vector.
-The type system infers the type of the variable `x` to be `[ℝ 3]` or `𝕍 ℝ 3`, a $1 \times 3$ row vector of $\mathbb{R}$-typed elements.
+Below, the type system infers the type of the variable `x` to be `[ℝ 3]` or `𝕍 ℝ 3`, a $1 \times 3$ row vector of $\mathbb{R}$-typed elements.
 Note that a 1D sequence is viewed as a column vector in mathematics, but modern programming languages treat such a sequence as a row vector.

 ```
 e0, e1, e2 : ℝ